Letters from Lodi

 Wineries: St. Amant Winery; Oak Farm Vineyards; Drava Wines; Scotto Cellars

-• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms another 9 different blocks of own-rooted, head trained Zinfandel planted over several years during the early to mid-1940s.
-All of these blocks are collectively known as "Mohr-Fry Ranches" and registered with the Historic Vineyard Society.
+• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms another 9 different blocks of own-rooted, head-trained Zinfandel planted over several years during the early to mid-1940s.
+All of these blocks are collectively known as "Mohr-Fry Ranches" and are registered with the Historic Vineyard Society.

 • 8 of the blocks are located at the Fry family home ranch on West Lane is located south of the City of Lodi, north of Armstrong Road, across West Lane from the Deshmesh Darbar Sikh Temple.

 • There is a separate block, planted in 1947, located on DeVries Rd. north of Peltier Rd., at the northern edge of the Mokelumne River AVA.

 • The West Lane blocks are dominated by slightly sandier variations of the Tokay series sandy loam defining the Mokelumne River AVA, with unusual (for Lodi) limestone layers in the subsoil.

 • Mohr-Fry Ranches vineyard-designate labeled Zinfandels are produced by St. Amant Winery, Oak Farm Vineyards, and occasionally by several other wineries.
 They typically exhibit very “west-side” characteristics, with rounded, full-bodied, red and black fruit qualities, and tinges of dusty/loamy notes.